top of page

 Licensing Requirements

-All child care facilities in Kansas must be licensed by the Kansas Department of Health and Environmnet or KDHE.
+The Kansas Department of Health and Environment or KDHE must license all child care facilities in Kansas.
 To obtain a license, a facility must meet the following requirements:

 • Submit an application and fee: The application must include information about the facility, the provider, and the staff.